-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
+2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
 If landlords decide not to accept a complaint, they must be able to evidence their reasoning.
-Each complaint must be considered on its own merits Yes Complaints Policy section 2.6 and 2.7 We will carry out regular audits to ensure these decisions are recorded correctly.
-A complaints policy must set out the circumstances in which a matter will not be considered as a complaint or escalated, and these circumstances must be fair and reasonable to residents.
-Acceptable exclusions include: 2.2 The issue giving rise to the complaint occurred over twelve months ago.
-Yes Complaints Policy section 2.6 and 2.7 We have defined these in accordance with the Code Legal proceedings have started.
-This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court. guidance.
+Each complaint must be considered on its own merits Yes Policy section 2.6 to 2.8 Each month we conduct an audit on any complaints that have been excluded ensuring the HOS details have been provided.
+2.2 A complaints policy must set out the circumstances in which a matter will not be considered as a complaint or escalated, and these circumstances must be fair and reasonable to residents.
+Acceptable exclusions include: The issue giving rise to the complaint occurred over twelve months ago.
+Legal proceedings have started.
+This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court.
 Matters that have previously been considered under the complaints policy.
+Yes Policy section 2.8 We have defined these in accordance with the Code guidance.
+However, all complaints will be considered on their own merits.

 2.3 Landlords must accept complaints referred to them within 12 months of the issue occurring or the resident becoming aware of the issue unless they are excluded on other grounds.
 Landlords must consider whether to apply discretion to accept complaints made outside this time limit where there are good reasons to do so.
-Yes Complaints Policy section 2.8 We amended our policy in October in accordance with the guidance, from six to 12 months.
+Yes Policy section 2.8 All complaints are considered on their own merits, but we always accept complaints regarding matters that occurred within 12 months if they fall within the remit of the complaints policy.
 2.4 If a landlord decides not to accept a complaint, an explanation must be provided to the resident setting out the reasons why the matter is not suitable for the complaints process and the right to take that decision to the Ombudsman.
 If the Ombudsman does not agree that the exclusion has been fairly applied, the Ombudsman may tell the landlord to take on the complaint.
 Yes Policy section 2.6 There are times when this policy does not apply and when we will not consider opening a complaint.
-Where a matter is not within the remit of this policy, we will provide a detailed explanation of why, and provide details of how to refer the matter to the HO and, if appropriate, direct the customer to the correct process or organisation.
-This will be logged in the triage process for reporting and analytics purposes.
+Where a matter is not within the remit of this policy, we will provide a detailed explanation of why and provide details of how to refer the matter to the HOS and, if appropriate, direct the customer to the correct process or organisation.
+Excluded complaints are logged accordingly and audited monthly.
 2.5 Landlords must not take a blanket approach to excluding complaints; they must consider the individual circumstances of each complaint.
-Yes Policy section 2.9 (new) When making a decision on excluding complaints, we will consider the individual circumstances of each complaint.
+Yes Policy section 2.10 When making a decision on excluding complaints, we will consider the individual circumstances of each complaint, any vulnerabilities and our duties under the Equality Act 2010.
+There may be alternative routes that are more appropriate for a complainant and where appropriate, signposting or advice will be provided.